Hodge-Riemann polynomials: Introduction

 \subsection{Acknowledgments}

 We learned much about Hodge--Riemann relations from the work of Ross and Toma \cites{RT,RT2,RT3}.
-Part of our work is based on the theory of Lorentzian polynomials and dually Lorentzian polynomial \cites{BH,BL,RSW}.
+Part of our work is based on the theory of Lorentzian polynomials and dually Lorentzian polynomials \cites{BH,BL,RSW}.
 We became interested in Hodge--Riemann relations through questions of Zhangchi Chen.
 We would like to thank him and Ping Li, Jie Liu, Wenhao Ou, Yichao Tian, and Qizheng Yin for useful discussions.
 We thank Julius Ross and Jian Xiao for helpful discussions and comments on drafts of this paper.
 We are grateful to Shizhang Li for comments and the suggestion to consider hypersurfaces, which are used in the proof of Proposition \ref{p.converse}.
+We are indebted to Enhan Li, Yiran Lin, and Haofeng Zhang for many discussions during a summer school, which lead to Corollary \ref{c.multiBG} and several other improvements.

 This work was partially supported by National Key Research and Development Program of China (grant number 2020YFA0712600), National Natural Science Foundation of China (grant numbers 12125107, 12271037, 12288201), Chinese Academy of Sciences Project for Young Scientists in Basic Research (grant number YSBR-033).